The Future of Food: Printed Meals [Online Event]

 Dr Lee Mun Wai, Senior Technical Lead – FMCG Cluster, Advanced Remanufacturing and Technology Centre (ARTC) at A*STAR

-Dr Lee is a senior technical lead in the FMCG cluster in ARTC, A*STAR.
-Her current research areas pertain to developing capabilities for batch size of one manufacturing for product hyper-personalisation.
-Prior to joining ARTC, Mun Wai was working as a senior manager in Food & Innovation Resource Centre where she led several areas of R&D, such as personalised nutrition through 3D food printing and green packaging.
+Dr Lee Mun Wai is a Senior Technical Lead in the Fast-moving Consumer Goods (FMCG) cluster in ARTC at A*STAR.
+Her current research areas pertain to developing capabilities for Batch Size One manufacturing for product hyper-personalisation.
+Prior to joining ARTC, Mun Wai was working as a Senior Manager in the Food & Innovation Resource Centre where she led several areas of R&D, such as personalised nutrition through 3D food printing and green packaging.

 She received her PhD from Nanyang Technological University and has more than 20 years of experience working on polymers and sustainable materials development, helping food companies in establishing competencies in food manufacturing and packaging capabilities.